abaer123/Racing-Repository/Courses/Workshops/AI/1_Modern_Development_With_GitLab_AI.md

   * Then click **Suggest test cases**, at which point a pop up on the right hand side will appear to give you a number of suggestions of test cases you could add to your project for unit testing.

 * [ ] Step 7: Pipeline Root Cause Analysis
-  * Lastly we will show off a feature can assist you when writting your own pipelines, root cause analysis.
+  * Lastly we will show off a feature that can assist you when writting your own pipelines, root cause analysis.
 This tool makes troubleshooting a failed pipeline a piece of cake.
   * Use the left hand navigation menu to click through **Build \> Pipeline Editor** and change the pipeline config to be the code below:

   ```yaml